Unleash/unleash/docs/advanced/api_access.md

 ---

 > **Enterprise**
-> This guide is only relevant if your are using Unleash-hosted.
+> This guide is only relevant if you are using Unleash-hosted.

 It is possible to integrate directly with the Admin API.
 In this guide we will explain all the steps to set it up.

 ## Step 1: Create API token

 You will need access tokens with admin privileges to be allowed to connect to the Admin Unleash-API.
 You can create these tokens in the “Instance Admin” as part of the “API secrets” section.

 Please note that it may take up to 60 seconds for the new key to propagate to all Unleash-hosted instances.

 > If you need an API token to use in a client SDK you should create a "client token" as these have less access.